 However, hopes of long-term settlement quickly soured.
 The land was not fields of grass, but impenetrable scrub and swamp.
 The acid peat soil and lack of sun made growing vegetables difficult – turnips were the size of radishes.
 Sheep escaped and were hard to catch.
 Whaling was the biggest disappointment.
 The ships were inadequate and the crews mutinous, and many voyages returned empty-handed.
 In all no more than 2,000 barrels of oil and 10 tons of whalebone was obtained.
 Disorder included much drunkenness among the whaling crews.

 In December 1851 two special commissioners from the company arrived to investigate.
 Enderby went to New Zealand to fight for his dream, but the commissioners recommended closing down the settlement.
-On 4 August 1852, almost exactly three years after setting out from Britain, the settlers shipped out to Sydney, where most eventually stayed.
+On 4 August 1852, almost exactly three years after setting out from Britain, the settlers left for Sydney, where most eventually stayed.

 Nor did the Māori stay.
 In March 1856 their Chatham Island families chartered a ship to pick up those who remained.